dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-data-in-a-parquet-file.markdown

     val originalData = spark.read.schema(RawDataSchema.schema).parquet(sourcePath)

     // take in a String, return a String
-    // cleanFunc will simply take the StringType field value and return the empty string in its place
+    // cleanFunc takes the String field value and return the empty string in its place
-    // you can interrogate the value and return any StringType here def cleanFunc: (String => String) = { _ => "" }
+    // you can interrogate the value and return any String here def cleanFunc: (String => String) = { _ => "" }

     // register the func as a udf